hdarlim/quetzal/README.md

 # quetzal
-Tribute page to the god Quetzalcoatl
+Tribute page to the god Quetzalcoatl.
+Made as a project for FreeCodeCamp HTML/CSS course.